Aaron98990/ways-of-the-game/goalkeeper-handball.md

 >
 > - Law 12.2 Indirect free kick

-A kick is defined in the Laws of the Game
+A kick is defined in the Laws of the Game.
+It is quite a lot so lets take it in.

 > Kick
 >